NiklasPfister/adaXT/docs/user_guide/decision_tree.md

 - `Quantile`: Uncertainty quantification tasks in which the response is continuous and the goal is to estimate one or more quantiles of the conditional distribution of the response given the predictors.
-- `LinearRegression`: Prediction tasks in which the response is continuous and in contrast to `Regression` it fits a linear function in the first predictor component.
-This tree type can be used for derivative estimation and is used in the [Xtrapolation](https://github.com/NiklasPfister/ExtrapolationAware-Inference) method.
+- `Gradient`: Tasks in which one aims to estimate (directional) derivatives of the response given the predictors.
+A related tree type is used in the [Xtrapolation](https://github.com/NiklasPfister/ExtrapolationAware-Inference) method.